sexual assault reimbursement program

 To be eligible for reimbursement under SARP:

-2. The assault occurred OR patient received acute medical treatment in the state of Arizona
+- The assault occurred in Arizona or the patient received medical treatment in Arizona.

 ACESDV’s SARP cannot reimburse expenses that are eligible for reimbursement by other sources, including insurance.